10 Best Running Shoes for Wide Feet (2026): Expert-Tested Picks

 Step 1: Determine Your Gait Type

 Neutral runner?
 Most shoes on this list work for you.
 Overpronator?
-The ASICS GT-2000 14 is your best bet for stability + width.
+The ASICS GT-2000 14 or Brooks GTS 25 are your best bets for stability + width.
 If you’re unsure about your gait type, check out my complete shoe buying guide.

 Step 2: Know Your Width